Relationship Offboarding: How to Transfer Key Relationships When a Teammate Leaves

 FAQ

-A relationship handoff process is the structured way a team transfers ownership of a working relationship, usually when someone changes roles or leaves.
+What is a client handoff process?
+A client handoff process is the structured way a team transfers ownership of a working relationship when someone changes roles or leaves.
 A good process captures the relationship's history, current status, next step, and a clear new owner, and stores all of that somewhere the rest of the team can see and act on.

-You move the work into a shared system before the inbox becomes the only record.
-That means writing notes on the contact record, capturing tasks tied to people instead of in personal to-do apps, and using keep-in-touch cadences instead of mental reminders.
-The fix isn't more discipline.
-It's a system where the discipline doesn't depend on any one person.
+How do you transfer relationship knowledge during offboarding?
+Move the work into a shared system before the inbox becomes the only record.
+Write notes on the contact record.
+Capture tasks tied to people instead of in personal to-do apps.
+Use Keep in Touch cadences instead of mental reminders.
+Build the system around shared records and standing reminders, and the discipline doesn't have to depend on any one person.

-If your team's network is a real asset, then losing relationships every time someone changes roles isn't a soft cost.
-It's a recurring tax.
-The fix isn't building a heavier process.
-It's giving the team one place where relationships, history, and follow-ups live together, so a handoff is a 30-minute meeting instead of a six-month rebuild.
+If your team's network is a real asset, every role change quietly chips away at it.
+The fix isn't a heavier process.
+It's one place where relationships, history, and follow-ups live together, so a client handoff becomes a 30-minute meeting instead of a six-month rebuild.

-Rolodex is built for this.
-Notes, interaction history, tasks, and keep-in-touch cadences sit on the contact record, visible to the whole team.
-When someone leaves, the relationship doesn't.
+Rolodex is built for exactly this.
+Notes, interaction history, tasks, and Keep in Touch cadences sit on the contact record where the whole team can see them.
+When someone moves on, the relationship stays.